 2. write motions to be filed in the District Court or assist with briefs to be filed in the Ninth Circuit;

 3. assist with trial preparation, evidence review, and witness interviews;

 4. observe hearings, settlement conferences, mediation, depositions and trials; and

 5. contribute to a variety of other projects relating to federal civil practice.
 Clerks will be given assignments in as many different practice areas and as many different attorneys as possible, providing exposure to a number of subject matters and styles of practice.

 Additionally, interested individuals participating in the Summer Clerkship Program will have the opportunity to tour our federal courthouse and a federal prison.
 Clerkship opportunities in the Criminal Division are in an adjacent announcement.

 Minimum Weeks Required: Flexible.
 Applicants who are available for at least 10 weeks will be preferred.

 First-year, second- or third-year of law school.
 Must be a U.S. citizen.
 Strong grades, and excellent research and writing skills.
 A background check (covering criminal and financial history, among other things) is required because of the sensitive nature of the work performed by the United States Attorney’s Office.

-Applications should be faxed, mailed or emailed to Todd.Lang@usdoj.gov Applications should include the following materials, all in one consolidated PDF file: (a) résumé, (b) law school transcript, (c) legal writing sample, (d) dates of availability, and (e) telephone number(s) where the applicant can be reached in the daytime and evenings.
+Applications should be emailed to Anne.Nelson@usdoj.gov.
+Applications should include the following materials, all in one consolidated PDF file: (a) résumé, (b) law school transcript, (c) legal writing sample, (d) dates of availability, and (e) telephone number(s) where the applicant can be reached in the daytime and evenings.
 A cover letter is optional.